educandu/educandu/README.md

 ## License

-ELMU is released under the MIT License.
+Educandu is released under the MIT License.
 See the bundled LICENSE file for details.